CogentRoleplayCommunity/FogentRoleplay/src/Magic/Spells/Novice/Leap.md

 When you make contact with a creature, a powerful spell takes effect, temporarily granting the creature the ability to farther than usual.

-The distance you can jump vertically also becomes the distance you fall without incuring damage.
+The distance you can jump vertically also becomes the distance you fall without incurring damage.
 Any distance beyond that counts as normal falling distance.

 ## Dice Pool Size Effect